bvinoth186/notes/oci-foundations.md

   - resources from multiple regions can be in same compartment
   - its global
   - Can be Nested - upto Six levels
-  - can give access to goroup of users to compartments
+  - can give access to group of users to compartments
   - bulling

 ## IAM